trippster08/Metabarcoding_on_Hydra/README.md

 ```
 cd /scratch/genomics/USERNAME
 ```
 Make a project-specific directory, with the subdirectory `data/raw/`. -p allows you to create subdirectories and any parental ones that don't already exist (in this case, PROJECT).
 Again, replace PROJECT with your project name.
+Everything will be run from this main project directory.

 ```
 mkdir -p PROJECT/data/raw